 No application is required for enrollment in Ohio State’s GTLI; however, you must designate your beneficiary.

 Under section 79 of the Internal Revenue Code, the university is required to report the imputed cost of any employer-provided life insurance benefit that exceeds $50,000.
-You can waive all life insurance coverage that exceeds $50,000 by completing a Group Term Life Insurance Waiver of Entitlement Form.
-Consult your tax advisor for more information.
+The imputed cost is calculated using the IRS Premium Table.
+You can view the IRS Premium Table and information on group term life insurance in IRS publication 15-B.

 You may change your beneficiaries anytime by using Employee Self Service.

 You may request coverage at any time via Employee Self Service.
 However, you may enroll for a certain amount of insurance with Evidence of Insurability (EOI) within 30 days of the initial eligibility period or qualifying status change.
 If you apply for coverage outside the initial eligibility period coverage and may be subject to Evidence of Insurability (EOI).
 The coverage is effective upon approval by Minnesota Life.

 Tuition Assistance Program - Faculty and Staff